Liam Baker: Early life, junior and state-league football

 Baker grew up on a wheat and sheep farm in Pingaring, Western Australia, a town 341 km east of Perth.
 He took up junior football with the semi-local Lake Grace-Pingrup Football Club in the Ongerup Football Association, traveling more than 60 km to do so.
 In 2014 he received the best and fairest award for the Great Southern Colts carnival that June.

 He later played representative football in Perth as a junior with the colts program of WAFL club West Perth.
 While in Perth he attended high school at Aquinas College.
-In 2016 Baker represented Western Austrlaia at the 2016 AFL Under 18 Championships.
+In 2016 Baker represented Western Australia at the 2016 AFL Under 18 Championships.
 There he averaged 17.7 disposals and a goal per game across three matches.
 Following that season Baker was one of just 12 Western Australians and 80 young players across the country to be invited to the national draft combine in Melbourne in October.
 At the combine he placed equal-second overall in the goal-kicking test and seventh in the endurance running beep test.
 Baker was passed over in national, pre-season and rookie drafts that year, before making a switch to play senior football with rival WAFL club Subiaco in 2017.